-- The suspension of international flights into and out of Bolivia continues until further notice. - All borders remain closed until further notice.
-Returning Bolivian citizens and residents, diplomats, members of international organisations, technical specialists and drivers of international cargo are exempted from the border closure but are subject to quarantine.
+- The suspension of international flights into and out of Bolivia continues. - All borders remain closed until further notice. - Effective 18 August, travellers exempted from the border closure (returning Bolivian citizens and residents, diplomats, members of international organisations, technical specialists and drivers of international cargo) are no longer subject to quarantine but must present a COVID-19 PCR test result issued no more than 7 days previous to arrival.